Last updated on May 4, 2026

 How often should I water my peace lily?

-Yes, Peace lilies are unsafe for pets, including cats and dogs.
-Calcium oxalate can irritate the mouth and throat, causing drooling and upset stomach.
-Keep peace lilies away from pets and children.
+Yes, peace lilies contain calcium oxalate crystals that can irritate the mouth and stomach if ingested.
+Keep them away from pets and children.

 Why add sugar to a peace lily?